-Make the most of your visit to Shakespeare's Stratford upon Avon by joining the award-winning guided walking tour with local professional guides - 365 days a year - yes, even Christmas Day!
+Make the most of your visit to Shakespeare's Stratford upon Avon by joining the award-winning guided walking tour (with local professional guides), every day, even Christmas Day!

-Lively, entertaining and interesting, the guided town walk is a great way to explore Stratford its history, attractions and fascinating relationship with William Shakespeare.
-It is wheelchair friendly.
+Lively, entertaining and interesting, the guided town walk is a great way to explore Stratford, its history, attractions and fascinating relationship with William Shakespeare.
+Suitable for all.
+Wheelchair friendly.
 Dogs are welcome!

 Sat & Sun at 11am and 2pm